ibm-cloud-docs/watson-assistant/faqs.md

 {: #faq-classic-assistants}
 {: faq}

 The new {{site.data.keyword.conversationshort}} is a clean slate in the same IBM Cloud instance as your classic experience.
 Assistants you created in one experience don't appear in the other.
-But, you can switch back and forth between experiences without losing any work.
+However, you can switch back and forth between experiences without losing any work.
 For more information, see [Switching the experience](/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant#welcome-new-assistant-switch-experience).

 ### What happens when I switch between the classic and new {{site.data.keyword.conversationshort}} experiences?
 {: #faq-switching}